broadway/broadway/README.md

 way.
 The project contains several loosely coupled components that can be used together to provide a full CQRS\ES experience.

-> Note: while broadway is currently used in production, you should probably
-> know what you're doing. ;)

 [![Build Status](https://travis-ci.org/broadway/broadway.svg?branch=master)](https://travis-ci.org/broadway/broadway)

 ## About